Limit Order Definition

 - All stock market transactions are impacted certain points like availability of stocks, the timing of transactions, liquidity of the stock, and size of the order.

 - There are always present priority guidelines for such orders.

 Placing a limit order puts a cover on the amount an investor is willing to pay.
 It always allows precise order entry and is appropriate to traders when it is more important to get a specific price rather than the execution of trade to get filled by the market price.

-This has been a Guide to Limit Orders and its definition.
+This article has been a Guide to Limit Orders and its definition.
 Here we discuss the types of limit orders along with an example of Buy/Sell, advantages, disadvantages, and limitations.
 You can learn more about financing from the following articles –